akimd/vcsn/lib/vcsn/rat/README.txt

-This parser is in charge of reading a weighted rational expression, and to build the corresponding AST (see kratexps.hh).
+This parser is in charge of reading a weighted rational expression, and to build the corresponding AST (see ratexps.hh).

 * Directives, or LL-style?
 The precedence between the different operators are very tricky to